 Education is the first step

 So to start off the year I want to make a recommendation for you to read three “diet books”.
 This might confuse you at first if you are not used to this approach.

-Most people are used to reading one diet book and then following that program.
-That is not the best approach to take.
-That is very much like trying to get a degree in engineering and only taking one course.
+Most people read a diet book and follow that program.
+This is not the best approach.
+This is very much like trying to get a degree in engineering and only taking one course.

 To understand what works for you requires following a process rather some off the shelf protocol.
 A key component of that process is education.
-Not just education from myself, Keoni and Metabolic Effect, but also education from other expert voices in heath and fitness.
+Not just education from Kenoi, myself and Metabolic Effect, but also education from other expert voices in heath and fitness.

 3 Books To Start 2014